Cambridge line: 1851–1865: Completion of the railway

-On 7 August 1862, the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) received royal assent; the act amalgamated the Eastern Counties Railway with three smaller railways (the Newmarket and Chesterford Railway, the Eastern Union Railway, and the Norfolk Railway) to form the Great Eastern Railway (GER).
+On 7 August 1862, the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) received royal assent; the act amalgamated the Eastern Counties Railway with three smaller railways (the Newmarket Railway, the Eastern Union Railway, and the Norfolk Railway) to form the Great Eastern Railway (GER).
 This took over the responsibilities of the ECR in its ownership of the line.